MichaelZhouwang/MichaelZhouwang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am **Wangchunshu Zhou**.
-I'm currently leading the Personal AI Team at OPPO AI Center.
+I'm currently the director of the Personal AI Lab at OPPO.
 Before that, I was the cofounder&CTO of [AIWaves Inc.](https://www.aiwaves.org/) I was a Ph.D. student in the Institute of Machine Learning at ETH Zürich advised by [Ryan Cotterell](https://rycolab.io/) and [Mrinmaya Sachan](http://www.mrinmaya.io/).
 I obtained my undergraduate and master’s degree at Beihang University, supervised by [Ke Xu](http://sites.nlsde.buaa.edu.cn/~kexu/).
 I spent one year as a Predoctoral Young Investigator at AI2, Mosaic Team, working with [Ronan Le Bras](https://allenai.org/team/ronanl) and [Yejin Choi](https://homes.cs.washington.edu/~yejin/).
-Previously, I interned at Microsoft Research Asia with [Tao Ge](https://www.microsoft.com/en-us/research/people/tage/), and at Bytedance AI Lab with [Jingjing Xu](https://jingjingxu.com/) and [Hang Li](http://www.hangli-hl.com/).
+Previously, I interned at Microsoft Research Asia with [Tao Ge](https://www.microsoft.com/en-us/research/people/tage/) and Furu Wei, and at Bytedance AI Lab with [Jingjing Xu](https://jingjingxu.com/) and [Hang Li](http://www.hangli-hl.com/).
 I also spent some time working with [Xiang Ren](https://shanzhenren.github.io/) at USC and with [Jian Tang](https://jian-tang.com/) at MILA.
 Please check my [CV](/files/chunshu_cv_2410.pdf) for further information.

-I am actively looking for interns/FTEs at OPPO AI Center.
+I am actively hiring Research Interns and Research Scientists at OPPO Personal AI Lab.
 If you are interested in working with us on AI Personalization, LLMs, Agents, Superintelligence & Superalignment, feel free to email me at <zhouwangchunshu@oppo.com> (do not forget to attach your CV).

 I am also looking for research collaborations!
-If you share similar research interests with me and are looking for collaborations, feel free to email me at <zhouwangchunshu@oppo.com>.
+If you share similar research interests with me and are looking for research collaborations, feel free to email me at <zhouwangchunshu@oppo.com>.

 Research
 ======
 My research interest lies in AGI.
-My current research goal is to bridge the gap between powerful pre-trained large language models and their impact on the lives of humankind, and develop **Language Technology for All**.

-To achieve this goal, I identify two major research topics that I’m currently interested in: **content generation** with LLMs and building LLMs and **LLM systems (agents)** to achieve AGI.

-Content generation with LLMs involves methods to better **control** and **customize** LLMs to generate desirable texts of **arbitrary length** that are **personalized**, **creative**, and **useful**.
-I am also interested in improving human-AI interaction in AI-assisted writing and building a next-generation human-AI **collaborative** writing platform.

-Content generation with LLMs involves methods to better **control** and **customize** LLMs to generate desirable texts of **arbitrary length** that are **personalized**, **creative**, and **useful**.
-I am also interested in improving human-AI interaction in smart writing and build next-generation human-AI **collaborative** writing platform, which is more efficient and deliver smoother experience compared to previous AI-assisted writing systems.

-As for AGI research, I am passionate about building algorithms that enable:

-- Data-centric AI Agents that can learn from experience and self-evolve after being created and deployed in the wild.
-- LLMs that can self-improve without external human supervision.
+In particular, my current research goal is to:

+- Build **Personalized** AI systems that can better understand and adapt to the diverse and ever-changing characteristics and preferences of every user.
+- Build **AI Agents** and **LLMs** that are super capable, helpful for real-world products, and can consistently **self-improve** to achieve "superintelligence".
+- Build interactive AI/Agentic systems that redefine conventional workflows for **content creation/consumption** and fully unleash the potential of GenAI for expanding the limit of creativity of mankind.

-I am also interested in or working in the following subjects:
+I am also interested in or actively working on the following topics:

-- Efficient methods for LLMs and Low resource NLP.
+- Efficient methods for LLMs and Agents.
-- Generative AI: text generation and its evaluation.
+- Text Generation and its evaluation.
 - Language model pre-training and transfer learning for NLP.
-- Commonsense reasoning and knowledge-based reasoning.
+- Commonsense reasoning.
-- Multi-modality, text-to-image generation.
+- Multi-modality, text-to-image/video generation, Any-to-Any LLMs.

 News
 ======
+\[2025.5].
+Got one paper accepted to **ICML 2025**.
+Thanks to all my collaborators!

+\[2025.4].
+Delivered [AI Memory](https://www.stdaily.com/web/gdxw/2025-04/11/content_322875.html) for OPPO Find X8 Ultra.

+\[2025.5].
+Got one paper accepted to **SIGIR 2025**.
+Thanks to all my collaborators!

+\[2025.2].
+Delivered [AI Local Search](https://support.oppo.com/cn/answer/?aid=2213849)  for OPPO Find N5.

+\[2025.1].
+Got one paper accepted to **TMLR**.
+Thanks to all my collaborators!

+\[2025.1].
+Got one paper accepted to **ICLR 2025**.
+Thanks to all my collaborators!

+\[2024.10].
+AIWaves was acquired by OPPO and I joined OPPO!

 \[2024.9].
 Got one paper accepted to **NeurIPS 2024**.
 Thanks to all my collaborators!

 \[2024.9].
 Got two papers accepted to **EMNLP 2024 Findings and Demo**.
 Thanks to all my collaborators!